-Our certificate of incorporation authorizes the issuance of 70,000,000 shares of Common Stock and 5,000,000 shares of preferred stock, on such terms and at such prices as our Board of Directors may determine.
-As of August 12, 2009, 55,400,230 shares of Common Stock and no shares of preferred stock were issued and outstanding.
-As of August 12, 2009, 1,529,000 shares and 1,354,588 shares were reserved for issuance upon exercise of options granted under our 2000 Stock Option Plan (the "2000 Plan"), and 2004 Equity Incentive Plan (the "2004 Plan"), respectively, taking into consideration the decrease in the reserve for the 2004 Plan approved by the Board of Directors in order to make available sufficient stock for issuance in the Private Placement.
-As of August 12, 2009, we had warrants outstanding to purchase 15,170,495 shares of Common Stock callable by us under certain market conditions, including warrants to purchase 9,196,642 shares of Common Stock issued in the Private Placement that are not included in this offering.
-We will need to seek stockholder approval to increase the authorized shares of Common Stock under our certificate of incorporation.
-If we do not receive stockholder approval, we may not be able to raise additional capital.
-Any increase in authorized shares of Common Stock approved by our stockholders, together with the issuance of additional securities in financing transactions by us or through the exercise of options or warrants would dilute the equity interests of our existing stockholders, perhaps substantially, and might result in dilution in the tangible net book value of a share of our Common Stock, depending upon the price and other terms on which the additional shares are issued.
+Our certificate of incorporation authorizes the issuance of 145,000,000 shares of Common Stock and 5,000,000 shares of Preferred Stock, on such terms and at such prices as our Board of Directors may determine.
+As of March 31, 2010, 63,833,753 shares of Common Stock and no shares of Preferred Stock were issued and outstanding.
+As of March 31, 2010, 1,532,000 shares and 5,003,838 shares were reserved for issuance upon exercise of options granted under our 2000 Stock Option Plan and 2004 Equity Incentive Plan, respectively.
+As of March 31, 2010, there were warrants outstanding to purchase 19,577,257 shares of Common Stock.
+All of the warrants are callable by us under certain market conditions.
+The issuance of additional securities in financing transactions by us or through the exercise of options or warrants will dilute the equity interests of our existing stockholders, perhaps substantially, and might result in dilution in the tangible net book value of a share of our Common Stock, depending upon the price and other terms on which the additional shares are issued.